 In this final e-Mobility update, along with sharing some more findings about our analysis of the electric mobility industry, we also decided to show off some more of our software’s data visualization capabilities.
 The charts below depict the portfolio trends and strengths of the Top 20 players in e-Mobility from various qualitative and quantitative perspectives.
 For e.g. in the Quantity vs. Quality Chart you can see how the current portfolios of these top players match against each other.
 Whereas, on the Patent Asset Index™ trend chart we see how their portfolios have evolved, in terms of overall quality, over the past decades.
 We conclude this deep-dive into ‘e-Mobility’ with a bonus section which gives you a sneak peek into one of our award-winning software’s coolest features.

-Click here to register for our upcoming webinar on the technological field 'e-Mobility'
+Click here to watch our webinar on the technology field 'e-Mobility'

 Comparison of Portfolio size trends of the Top 20 patent owners in e-Mobility